Fernando Ricksen: Ex-Rangers player dies aged 43 after battle with motor neurone disease

 The former defender spent six years at the Glasgow club, where he won the domestic cup double in 2002 and the treble in 2003.

-Following his diagnosis in 2013, Ricksen raised money to find a cure for the disease, and a benefit match was held in January 2015, and attracted over 41,000 fans to Ibrox, raising £320,000 ($399,000) with the proceeds split between Fernando, his daughter Isabella, MND Scotland and the Rangers Charity Foundation.
+Following his diagnosis, Ricksen raised money to find a cure for the disease, and a benefit match was held in January 2015.
+It attracted more than 41,000 fans to Ibrox, raising £320,000 ($399,000) with the proceeds split between Fernando, his daughter Isabella, MND Scotland and the Rangers Charity Foundation.

-"It's very sad news for everyone connected with Rangers and, more importantly, his young family," Rangers coach Steven Gerrard told a news conference on Wednesday.
+"It's very sad news for everyone connected with Rangers and, more importantly, his young family," Rangers coach Steven Gerrard told a news conference Wednesday.

 "So on behalf of the club I would like to pay tribute.
 He was fantastic player and he had a decorated career.